na-na-hi/renget/archive/vpmdcloverpb.md

 >While unusually skilled at fighting with moves like Earth Power and Hydro Pump, Wooper is reckless and frail.
 Even just one moderately hard hit will knock him out instantly.
 >Due to this, Chespin prioritizes protecting Wooper from harm in battle, even going so far as to use himself as a shield
 >Chespin can't shake the feeling that something seems a little off about him
->Despite that concern, the two are almost never seen apart.
+>Despite that concern, the two are practically never seen apart, to the point where Chespin may come off as clingy to observers
 >Should something happen to Wooper, Chespin will ignore everything else, even immense fears, to get him back.
 >Other guild members trick Wooper into repeating memes, with the promise that the phrases are "human detectors"
 >His true name is Woopy, a name Wooper really isn't a fan of.